 (2) A person must not, without permission, bring any vehicle into a zoological park.

-Penalty: $600.
+Penalty for this subregulation: a fine of $600.

 (3) A person must not, without permission —

 (a) drive a vehicle on any part of a zoological park other than a road or a part designated for the time being for the parking or standing of vehicles;